DataDog/documentation/content/en/real_user_monitoring/guide/upload-javascript-source-maps.md

 ## Upload your source maps

-The best way to upload source maps is to add an extra-step in your CI pipeline and to run the dedicated command from the [Datadog CLI][2]: it scans the `dist` directory and its subdirectories to automatically upload the source maps with their related minified files.
+The best way to upload source maps is to add an extra-step in your CI pipeline and to run the dedicated command from the [Datadog CLI][2].
+It scans the `dist` directory and its subdirectories to automatically upload the source maps with their related minified files.
 The flow is the following:

 1. Add `@datadog/datadog-ci` to your `package.json` file (make sure to use the latest version).
 2. [Create a new and dedicated Datadog API key][3] and export it as an environment variable named `DATADOG_API_KEY`.